-State Status of the rule: Enabled, the rule will be active when this filter policy is selected.
+Status Status of the rule: Enabled, the rule will be active when this filter policy is selected.
 Disabled, the rule will not be operational.
 The line will be grayed out in order to reflect this.
-REMARK The firewall will assess rules in their order of appearance on the screen: one by one from the top down.
+I REMARK The firewall will assess rules in their order of appearance on the screen: one by one from the top down.
 As soon as it comes across a rule that corresponds to the request, it will perform the specified action and stop there.
-This means that if the action specified in the rule corresponds to Block , all rules below it will also be set to Block.
+This means that if the action specified in the rule corresponds to Block , all rules below it will also be set to Block .
+Action Allows specifying the result of the rule: Pass to allow the site, Block to prohibit access and directly shut down the connection without displaying a block message.
+It is possible to Block and redirect to a block page in order to prohibit access and display one of the 4 available HTML block pages.
+These pages can be customized in the menu Notifications, Block messages module and HTTP block pages tab.
 URL category or group The name of a URL category or a group of category created earlier.
 By clicking on this field, a drop-down list will prompt you to select a URL category or a category group, taken from the objects database.
-The group <any> corresponds to any URL, even if it does not belong to any URL category or group.</any> Action Pass to allow the site, Block to prohibit access and directly shut down the connection without displaying a block message.
-Allows specifying the result of the rule: It is possible to Block and redirect to a block page in order to prohibit access and display one of the 4 available HTML block pages.
-These pages can be customized in the menu Notifications, Block messages module and HTTP block pages tab.
-Comments Comments relating to the rule.
+The group <any> corresponds to any URL, even if it does not belong to any URL category or group.</any> Comments Comments relating to the rule.